 - Set aside to marinate for 3 hours.
 Stir the zucchini slices in the marinade occassionally during the marinating period.

 - Preheat the barbeque grill for 10 minutes to ensure that the heat is evenly distributed.
 Stir the zucchini slices in the bowl, so that the slices sitting on the bottom are now on the top of the bowl.
 Place these zucchini slices on the grill first.

 - Grill on each side for 3 to 5 mintues.
 The actual time will vary depending on how hot your grill is.
 Turn the slices over when the char lines are pale brown.
 Grill on the remaining side.

 - Using a heat proof pastry brush, baste the marinade on the second side of the zucchini before turning the slices over.

 - Dredge the remaining slices of zucchini through the marinade on both sides, before placing them on the grill.
 Grill them as you did the first slices.
 Repeat until all the zucchini is grilled on both sides and is tender crisp, succulent, and smokey.

 Grilled zucchini goes well with tzatziki sauce, sour cream, or ranch dip.

 Keywords: Grilled Zucchini, Zucchini Recipes, Summer Squash Recipes,

 More Zucchini Recipes

-Still have too many zucchini?
+Still, have too many zucchini?
 Try drying it in your food dehydrator using these tips.
 Once it’s dried you can add it to winter soups and stews.
-It doesn’t add much flavor but it adds a lot of nutrition and bulk.
+It doesn’t add much flavour but it adds a lot of nutrition and bulk.